 - More train travel inspiration

-10 advantages of travelling by train
+10 advantages of train travel

 It is eco friendly

-In many ways taking the train is a more sustainable and eco friendly form of transport than either cars or airplanes.
+In many ways taking the train is a more sustainable and eco-friendly form of transport than either cars or airplanes.
 They use 30% less energy than cars and 20% less than planes per passenger miles.
 (1) Throughout the world train operators are constantly exploring ways of making travelling by train a highly sustainable form of transportation.